How to reach

 History

-Lastra a Signa, toponym derived from the presence in this area of numerous stone caves, until the 1200 was known as Lastra dei Gangalandi, from the name of the family that had its lordship.
-The origin of the settlement dates back before the year 1000, fief of the Cadolingi di Fucecchio.
-Lastra became soon a strategical point in the rapid spread of Florence due to its position, at the center of the valley of the Arno towards Pisa, useful to have access to the sea (at that time the river was navigable).
-The first fortifications of Lastra were two castles, the first on Mount Cascioli and the second to Mount Orlando, later was erected a most powerful fortification that rose where today is the city center.
-Lastra a Signa withstand Florence at least until 1365.
-In this year the historical notices tell us of a Pisane siege to Lastra and this make us suppose that the city was under the Florentine control.
-Few years later, in 1377, Lastra was encircled by a new walled crenelated and towered enclosure.
+Lastra a Signa, a toponym derived from the presence in this area of numerous stone caves, was until 1200 known as Lastra dei Gangalandi, from the name of the family that had its lordship.
+The origin of the settlement dates back to the year 1000, the fief of the Cadolingi di Fucecchio.
+Lastra soon became a strategic point in the rapid spread of Florence due to its position at the center of the valley of the Arno towards Pisa, useful to have access to the sea (at that time the river was navigable).
+The first fortifications of Lastra were two castles, the first on Mount Cascioli and the second on Mount Orlando.
+Later, a powerful fortification was erected where today is the city center.
+Lastra a Signa withstands Florence at least until 1365.
+In this year, the historical notices tell us of a Pisane siege on Lastra, and this makes us suppose that the city was under Florentine control.
+A few years later, in 1377, Lastra was encircled by a new walled, crenellated, and towered enclosure.

-This walls have an irregular semi-trapezoidal shape with the two greatest streets crossing inside it forming a 'T' with at each extremity the three gates: 'Fiorentina' at southeast, 'Pisana' at northwest and 'Portone DI Baccio' at southwest.
-The walls were completed between 1400 and 1403 and its construction transformed Lastra in the strongest Florentine outpost against Pisa.
-Currently three sides (northwest, northeast, and southeast) are practically intact endowed with eight square towers, while almost disappeared is the southeast one.
-All the walled enclosure is gifted with not homogenous gifted of machicoulis (projection from the wall made of stone but here without openings to enable the defenders to fire upon an enemy directly below) and also the great Florentine architect Filippo Brunelleschi, in 1426, took part at its construction .
-Lastra a Signa is considered the first example of Tuscan tardo gothic city walls endowed of machicolation on the whole perimeter.
+This wall has an irregular semi-trapezoidal shape, with the two greatest streets crossing inside it forming a 'T' with, at each extremity, the three gates: 'Fiorentina' at the southeast, 'Pisana' at the northwest, and 'Portone di Baccio' at the southwest.
+The walls were completed between 1400 and 1403, and their construction transformed Lastra into the strongest Florentine outpost against Pisa.
+Currently, three sides (northwest, northeast, and southeast) are practically intact and endowed with eight square towers, while the southeast one has almost disappeared.
+All the walled enclosure is gifted with non-homogenous gifts of machicoulis (a projection from the wall made of stone but here without openings to enable the defenders to fire upon an enemy directly below), and also the great Florentine architect Filippo Brunelleschi, in 1426, took part in its construction.
+Lastra a Signa is considered the first example of Tuscan tardo-gothic city walls endowed with machicolation on the whole perimeter.

-Starting from where the Fiorentina Gate stands, it was destroyed during the last world war, we can analyze the southeast side of the walls.
-The was realized using irregular stones with the classic external profile constituted by scarped wall-redondone (a frame in stone)-main wall-machicolation-parapet.
-The merlons of the tower in the middle of the curtain are a reconstruction.
-On the southwest side we find the 'Portone DI Baccio', recently restored enormous fortified structure and main city gate without the inner front.
-The northwest side has the same characteristics of the one of southeast, with three towers and the Pisana Gate.
-On the northeast side many houses are leaned against the inner side of the walls but externally is the best conserved, with four towers and complete machicoulis.
+Starting from where the Fiorentina Gate stands, which was destroyed during the last world war, we can analyze the southeast side of the walls.
+It was realized using irregular stones with the classic external profile constituted by scarped wall-redondone (a frame in stone)-main wall-machicolation-parapet.
+The merlons of the tower in the middle of the curtain are reconstructions.
+On the southwest side, we find the 'Portone di Baccio', a recently restored enormous fortified structure and main city gate without the inner front.
+The northwest side has the same characteristics as the southeast side, with three towers and the Pisana Gate.
+On the northeast side, many houses are leaned against the inner side of the walls, but externally it is the best conserved, with four towers and complete machicolations.

 More info & notes